 The net asset value of a Subfund and the net asset value of the Shares (as defined in the section "Description of Shares") issued in the Subfund and, if applicable, any Share Categories with a currency different from the currency of the Subfund, are determined in the relevant currency on every valuation day - as defined below - apart from in the cases of suspension described in the section "Suspension of calculation of net asset value, and of the issue, redemption and switching of Shares".
 The valuation day for each Subfund will be each bank business day in Luxembourg which is not a normal public holiday for the stock exchanges or other markets which represent the basis for valuation of a major part of the net assets of the corresponding Subfund, as determined by the Company.
-The total net asset value of a Subfund represents the market value of its assets less its liabilities (the "assets of the Subfunds").
-The net asset value of a Share of a Share Category is determined by dividing the total amount of all assets of the Subfunds allocated to this Share Category, minus all liabilities allocated to this Share Category, by the number of outstanding Shares of the same Share Category.
-The net asset values of the Subfunds are calculated in accordance with the valuation regulations and guidelines ("valuation regulations") laid down in the articles of association and issued by the Board of Directors.
+The total net asset value of a Subfund represents the market value of its assets less its liabilities (the "Assets of the Subfunds").
+The net asset value of a Share of a Share Category is determined by dividing the total amount of all Assets of the Subfunds allocated to this Share Category.
+The net asset values of the Subfunds are calculated in accordance with the valuation regulations and guidelines laid down in the articles of association and issued by the Board of Directors.

-The valuation of securities held by a Subfund and listed on a stock exchange or on another regulated market is based on the last known listing price on the principal market on which the securities are traded, using a procedure for determining prices accepted by the Board of Directors.
+The valuation of securities held by a Subfund and listed on a stock exchange or on another Regulated Market is based on the last known listing price on the principal market on which the securities are traded, using a procedure for determining prices accepted by the Board of Directors.

-The valuation of securities whose listing price is not representative and all other eligible assets (including securities not listed on a stock exchange or traded on a regulated market) is based on their probable realisation price determined with care and in good faith by or, if applicable, under the supervision of the Board of Directors.
+The valuation of securities whose listing price is not representative and all other eligible assets (including securities not listed on a stock exchange or traded on a Regulated Market) is based on their probable realisation price determined with care and in good faith by or, if applicable, under the supervision of the Board of Directors.